Invariance and naturality of knot lattice homology and homotopy: Motivations for the Equivalence Type

-\begin{remark} The map \(\iota_K\), while conventionally called the knot involution, is not necessarily an involution and squares to the Sarkar map \cite{InvolSetup}.
-However, the map on the knot lattice side which most closely appears to be its counterpart is always involution, and hence that is what we are using in our definition here.
-The exact relationship between these maps is not known, and for example, they may potentially agree for prime knots.
+In the context of a graph knot where our knot is denoted by an unweighted vertex \(v_0\), we will refer to \(J_K\) as \(\Jj\).

-Furthermore, in the knot lattice case, we already know that the map corresponding to \(\Gamma\) can be recovered from the maps \(\Ii\) and \(\Jj\) \cite{knotsAndLattice}, so we will not keep track of it separately. \end{remark}
+\begin{remark} This parallels the formal properties of knot Floer in relation to Heegaard Floer.
+The maps \(J_K\) and \(\Ii\) are tracked as potentially related to the involutive maps \(\iota_K\) and \(\iota\), and together \(J_K\) and \(J\) recover the map \(\Gamma\) tracked by \OSS{} in their master complex \cite{knotsAndLattice}.
+However, the map \(\iota_K\), while conventionally called the knot involution, is not necessarily an involution and squares to the Sarkar map \cite{InvolSetup}.
+Furthermore, even if for two knots \(K_1\) and \(K_2\) it is known to be an honest involution, this may become false when taking the connect sum, as the knot involution for \(K_1\# K_2\) is not merely \(\iota_{K_1}\otimes \iota_{K_2}\) but has an extra term coming from formal derivative maps on the component chain complexes \cite{ConnectSumInvol}.
+However, the map \(J_{v_0}\) constructed for knot lattice which most closely appears to be \(\iota_K\)'s counterpart is always involution, informing our definition of a complete package here.
+The exact relationship between these maps is not known, and for example, they may potentially agree for prime knots. \end{remark}